The Coronation of King Charles III & Queen Camilla, May 2023

 Shepherd's Cottage

 This Grade II listed building (28th October, 1986) is situated at the end of The Lane and is undergoing extensive renovation.
 It was formerly known as Cherry Tree Cottage.
 We are grateful to the current owner for supplying the report below that was prepared by the HCUK Group.
-1912 2025 1912 1969 Surnames of former owners include: Winter; Twyman; Holman Page 1 of a 21 page report on Shepherd's Cottage by HCUK Group.
-The pdf of the report is below.
+1912 2025 1912 This 'View at Thursley' is probably from a postcard.
+It shows the Shepherd's Cottage in the foreground and St Michael & All Angels in the distance.
+1969 Surnames of former owners inclu

 Hedge Farm (formerly Hedge Cottage)